openvinotoolkit/open_model_zoo/demos/python_demos/language_model_demo/README.md

 Language Model Python* Demo
 ===============================

-This is the demo application for Language model, which predict next word from previous input.
+This is the demo application for Language model, which supports two modes:
+    1. Prediction Mode: Given a prefix sentence, predict next word from previous input.
+    2. Evaluation Mode: Given a intact sentence, calculate its perplexity.
 To download the model for IR conversion, please follow the instruction:
  - For UNIX*-like systems:
     1.Create new directory to store the model: